natanbs/App_DevOps_encapsulation/README.md

 In the previous scenario, we had to run the flask and the redis dockers manually.
 Docker-compose allow you to have both dockers set in one files and with one command start all the whole env with all the components of the application:

-docker-compose up -d    # Will read the docker-compose.yml and start all the dockers of the env.

-The -d flags sets it as a deamon to run in the background.

-docker-compose down will shut down the whole env.

 https://github.com/natanbs/App_DevOps_encapsulation/tree/master/v4_docker_compose

 ## Kubernate it!